emmajanedrews/base-template/_posts/2018-03-21-dont-let-squirrels-drive-you-nuts.md

 excerpt: >-
   Squirrels are tricky little critters.
 Because they can sense the heat that your home gives off, they’ll often try to find their way in by taking advantage of the structure of your home.
-Sneaking under the shingles on your roof to  get inside, they can make nests in your attic.
+By sneaking under the shingles on your roof to get inside, they can make nests in your attic.
 But what can you do about them?
 For tips about dealing with pesky squirrels, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Bob+Peterson/Videos+/2018/The+Peterson+Team-+Squirrels+in+your+attic.mp4